‘A rite of passage’: Why some parents buy guns for their children

 Paul Kemp personally learned the dangers of a gun in the wrong hands.

 Days after Kemp bought his son a gun, a 22-year-old man fatally shot Kemp’s brother-in-law Steve Forsyth in a mass shooting at the Clackamas Town Center Mall.
 The killing led Kemp to become co-founder and president of Gun Owners for Responsible Ownership, a group of gun owners “who seek reasonable and responsible solutions to preventing gun violence,” according to its website.
-The group says it has given out thousands of lock boxes in Oregon so that people can secure their firearms safely.
+Kemp said the group has given out trigger locks and cable locks in Oregon so that people can secure their firearms safely.

 For Kemp, the bolt-action Ruger .22 rifle for his son was part of a family history of hunting and respect for firearms.
 He said he grew up hunting with his father, uncles and grandfather in Michigan, where it wasn’t uncommon to see a gutted deer in the back of a pickup truck on the highway.

-Note: Correction: An earlier version of this story misstated the gun safety devices Gun Owners for Responsible Ownership has given out in Oregon.
-The group has distributed trigger locks and cable locks.